web2py/py4web/docs/chapter-14.rst

    # in grid/__init__.py
    import os
-   from py4web import action, Field, DAL from py4web.utils.grid import Grid, GridClassStyleBulma from py4web.utils.form import Form, FormStyleBulma from yatl.helpers import A
+   from py4web import action, Field, DAL from py4web.utils.grid import * from py4web.utils.form import *
+   from yatl.helpers import A